-Shut off the main gas valve at the tank when the vehicle is not in use pressure.
+Shut off the main gas valve at the tank when the vehicle is not in use.

+Your coach may be equipped with an ASME (American Society of Mechanical Engineers) approved propane tank.
+This tank is controlled with an automatic pressure regulator.
+The propane tank contains liquid petroleum gas under high pressure.
 As the fuel is used, the liquid gas vaporizes and passes through the tank valve to a regulator that automatically reduces the pressure.
 The low-pressure gas is then distributed to the appliances throughout the pipe manifold system.